dbturner/raisethebar/chapters/chapter1.md

 </opt>

 <opt text="false, the data show a non-normal distribution" correct="true">
-Great work!
 Some of the data is multimodal and the data are not all normally distributed.
 </opt>

 <opt text="it is unclear what the distribution of the data is">